Euphemism: Substitutions (semantically)

-Some examples of Cockney rhyming slang may serve the same purpose: to call a person a berk sounds less offensive than to call a person a cunt, though berk is short for Berkeley Hunt, which rhymes with cunt.
+Cockney rhyming slang can be used to soften offensive language.
+For instance, calling someone a berk is less harsh than using the more explicit cunt.
+Berk is derived from Berkeley Hunt, which rhymes with cunt.

 Foreign words

-Expressions or words from a foreign language may be imported for use or derived for a new word as euphemism.
-For example, the French word enceinte sometimes became "encient" or used instead of the English word pregnant; abattoir into "abbatoire" for slaughterhouse, although in French the word retains its explicit violent meaning 'a place for beating down', conveniently lost on non-French speakers; entrepreneur for businessman, adds glamour; douche (French for 'shower') for vaginal irrigation device; bidet ('little pony') for vessel for anal washing.
-Although in English physical "handicaps" are often described with euphemism, in French the English word handicap is used as a euphemism for their problematic words infirmité or invalidité.
+Foreign language expressions or words may be imported for use or derived for a new word as a euphemism.
+For example, the French word enceinte sometimes became "encient" or was used instead of the English word pregnant; abattoir into "abbatoire" became slaughterhouse, although in French the word retains its explicit violent meaning, 'a place for beating down', conveniently lost on non-French speakers; douche (French for 'shower') for vaginal irrigation device; and bidet ('little pony') for vessel for anal washing.
+Although in English physical "handicaps" are often described with euphemisms, in French the English word handicap is used as a euphemism for the problematic words infirmité or invalidité.

 Periphrasis & circumlocution

-Periphrasis, or circumlocution, is one of the most common: to "speak around" a given word, implying it without saying it.
-Over time, circumlocutions become recognized as established euphemisms for particular words or ideas.
+Periphrasis or circumlocution is a common linguistic phenomenon where speakers "speak around" a given word or concept without directly stating it.
+This practice often creates widely accepted euphemisms that substitute certain words or ideas.

 Slang

-The use of a term with a softer connotation, though it shares the same meaning.
+The use of a term with a softer connotation, although it shares the same meaning.
 For instance, screwed up is a euphemism for 'fucked up'; hook-up and laid are euphemisms for 'sexual intercourse'.